malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 - Impact on standard workloads
   - No agents on non-VM based workloads
   - Traditional agents may impede performance
-  - Agents expected to be cloud-ready (some agents maybe unaware of runnin environment or auto-scaling)
+  - Agents expected to be cloud-ready (some agents maybe unaware of running environment or auto-scaling)
   - Agents might require additional ports to be opened.
   - IP addresses are dynamically assigned to multiple systems in a short duration (elastic)
   - Logs should be collected externally due to high velocity of change.